The short answer is changing jobs can affect your loan approval.

 Further, when you go from being a W-2’d employee to 1099’d, an underwriter cannot properly calculate your income without your tax returns.
 This means your mortgage approval will need to be delayed until after you file your taxes and you will need to pay any taxes owed before you can use your new self-employment income.

 Moving to a completely different industry or position.
 Lenders are looking for indications that predict steady future income.
 If you’re changing fields, your prior work history will no longer be a reliable predictor of future income.
-Lenders tend to prefer borrowers with at least two years experience in their current field, so save the career save for after closing.
+Lenders tend to prefer borrowers with at least two years of experience in their current field, so save the career save for after closing.

 Frequent lateral job moves.
 Job changes that suggest career progression, such as from intern to full-time employee to manager at the same company, won’t raise eyebrows.
 But lenders are seeking applicants with a history of steady and employment and frequent job changes that don’t indicate professional growth may appear flight.